gchudnov/doomsday-metrics/README.md

 # doomsday-metrics

-A way to collect and display system metrics in the terminal when all other monitoring systems are down.
+Collecting and displaying system metrics in the terminal.

 ## Preview